Harshithajoshi43/VSD-Internship/README.md

 Writing to x0 is effectively a NOP (writes are ignored since x0 is hardwired to 0).

 Example: If rd = 01010, it means the result is stored in register x10.

-    3. rd (Destination Register, 5 bits)
+    - 3. rd (Destination Register, 5 bits)
-    4. rs1 (Source Register 1, 5 bits)
-    5. rs2 (Source Register 2, 5 bits)
-    6. funct7 (Function Code, 7 bits)

 Specifies the specific operation to be performed within the instruction category defined by opcode.

 Placement: Bits [14:12].